 (Transcribed by: Martijn Brandjes)

-M2 Treadway Bridges Constructed during the Campaign were as follows:
+M2 Treadway Bridges Constructed by the 17th Armored Engineer Battalion during the Ardennes Campaign were as follows:

 |Location||Near||Length||Placed by (Company)||Date placed||Date removed|